tristan957/tristan.partin.io/content/blog/electron-linux-and-your-file-chooser/index.md

 Unfortunately that didn't happen.

-Another month or two passed with silence, and I heard from one of the maintainers that my PR would be slated for 12.0 release of Electron.
+Another month or two passed with silence, and I heard from one of the maintainers that my PR would be slated for the 12.0 release of Electron.
 I was excited once again.
 12.0 released, and my PR was still not merged.
 I ended up tagging the maintainer, but he never responded.

-In March of this year, I finally got a response from a maintainer by the name of
-{{< link "https://github.com/zcbenz" "Cheng Zhao" >}}, who appears to be an employee of Microsoft and is a top contributor to Electron.
+In March of this year, I finally got a response from a maintainer by the name of [Cheng Zhao](https://github.com/zcbenz), who appears to be an employee of Microsoft and is a top contributor to Electron.
 He seemed to even be the author of the initial Linux support for Electron.
-He and another user named
-{{< link "https://github.com/refi64" "Ryan Gonzalez" >}} provided the last bit of feedback I needed to get my PR into a good state.
-Once all the feedback was responded to Cheng merged my PR and the rest is history.
+He and another user named [Ryan Gonzalez](https://github.com/refi64) provided the last bit of feedback I needed to get my PR into a good state.
+Once all the feedback was responded to, Cheng merged my PR and the rest was history.
 The PR is slated for a minor Electron release.
 I am not sure if it will be backported, but surely the next 12.X release will have my work in it.
 Eventually it'll land downstream in projects like VSCode when they upgrade their Electron version.

 My biggest complaints about the process were definitely the time scale that it